johntiger1/vector_cookbook/README.md

 # 2FA
-after adding 2FA to your account, you may need to [add a personal token](https://stackoverflow.com/a/34919582/6395770)
+After adding 2FA to your account, you may need to [add a personal token](https://stackoverflow.com/a/34919582/6395770)